From Paddington to Didcot...

 I figure I’ll just slide it across to him, perhaps next to his ‘phone.
 Or on it.
 Then I figure that perhaps I won’t.

 20:36– I close my notebook.
 We’ve just left Reading.
 Didcot’s the next stop.
-“Does your heart sink when you find yourself sitting opposite a bloke (for it will always be a bloke) of a certain age who wants to talk about music?”
+I consider, “Does your heart sink when you find yourself sitting opposite a bloke (for it will always be a bloke) of a certain age who wants to talk about music?”
 Well, he could kill that enquiry stone dead with a simple “Yes”, couldn’t he?

 20:38 – I return to Twitter and tag @WhisperingBob in a post about wanting to buy him a drink, but not wishing to disturb him.
 He looks up shortly afterwards, and, “Here we go!”
 But no, false alarm.
 I think he’s waiting for the trolley.

 20:43 – Fighting back an impulse to lean over ever-so-casually to Bob and say, “Get you a drink?”
 I head for the buffet car.
-Return with a can of Tribute, which I almost tuck inside my jacket while opening it in case Bob gets splashed and takes against me (he has of course to this point, very little idea that I exist at all).
+Return with a can of Tribute, which I tuck inside my jacket while opening it in case Bob gets splashed and he takes against me (he has of course to this point, very little idea that I exist at all).

 20:50 – “We are now approaching Didcot Parkway.
 If you are leaving the train at Didcot Parkway, please make sure you take all of your belongings and Great Western Delayed are not that bothered that you’ve had another miserable journey”

 20:51 – Bob is gathering his stuff together.

 “I just wanted to say thank you for being there in 1973.
 Whistle Test meant the world to me and my mates.”
 Phew, I had said it, well I had said something.